iiasa/message_ix/doc/index.rst

 - :doc:`install` of the software and essential dependencies.
 - :doc:`tutorials` for new users that demonstrate the basic features of the framework.
 - :doc:`Usage <usage>` of |MESSAGEix| in academic publications, research projects, and derived tools.
+- :doc:`Videos <video/index>` versions of parts of this documentation.

 .. toctree::
    :hidden: